bswck/modern_types/README.md

 class YourDictSubclass(dict):
     pass
 ```
+so that `YourDictSubclass[str, int]`, for instance, could be used as an evaluable type annotation.

-If you want an API for this, please [submit an issue](https://github.com/bswck/modern_types/issues) so it has a reason to become a feature.
+If you want an API that simplifies this, please [submit an issue](https://github.com/bswck/modern_types/issues) so it has a reason to become a feature.

 # Can `__modern_types__` be used in production?
 Yes.
 It shouldn't break most of the existing codebases, despite the monkeypatching.